aryapsinha/languagelearner/README.md

 ## Challenges we ran into

-One of the main challenges we encountered was integrating multiple components, which included the Chrome extension, stored data, web app, and chatbot, into one cohesive product.
-To combat this, we practiced iterative programming, merged frequently.
-This taught us how to divide and conquer and lean on the support of our teammates
+One of our biggest challenges was integrating multiple components—Chrome extension, stored data, web app, and chatbot—into a seamless and cohesive product.
+To tackle this, we embraced iterative development, merged frequently, and collaborated effectively.
+This approach taught us how to divide and conquer while leveraging the strengths of our teammates.

-Overall, we communicated with each other, learned on the fly, and thought outside of the box to overcome these challenges.
+Through continuous communication, adaptability, and creative problem-solving, we overcame these challenges and built a robust language-learning tool.

 ## Accomplishments that we're proud of